Jeaninjeanz/qwerty2023/README.md

 # qwerty2023
-investment robo-advisor using financial, risk, machine learning and web framework libraries in R for the discovery gradhack 2023.
+investment robo-advisor using financial, risk, supervised machine learning and web framework libraries in R for the discovery gradhack 2023.

 ## time frame
 43 hours